-The noise monitoring system logs, per correlated aircraft event, the duration and measures the noise level of the event, which is later converted to $L{Aeq,\,1\,h}$.
+For all correlated aircraft event the duration and measures the noise level of the event are loged by the noise monitoring system and converted to L{Aea.1h}.
 This is the sound level, in decibels, equivalent to the total A-weighted sound energy of one hour.
-Average noise levels, for a reference duration, are derived from $L{Aeq,\,1\,h}$.
+Average noise levels, for a reference duration, are derived from L{Aeq.1b}.
 The four noise levels are used in this report are:

-- L{Aeq, 16 h}, average daytime noise levels: - The L{Aeq, 16 h} is determined by averaging the aircraft noise levels per month between 07:00 and 23:00, hence 16 hour; - L{Aeq, 8 h}, average nighttime noise levels: - The $L{Aeq, 8h}$ is determined by averaging the aircraft noise levels per month between 23:00 and 07:00, hence 8 hour equivalent; - L{Aeg}, average hourly noise levels: - Same methodology applies for $L{Aeq'}$ compared to $L{Aeq, 16 h}$ and $L{Aeq, 8 h'}$ instead an average is taken per hour over a half year period instead of per month; - L{A,MAX}: - $L{A,MAX}$ indicates the maximum recorded noise level per correlated aircraft-noise event, while the average noise levels indicates the average noise levels for a reference duration; - L..... distribution - This distribution is determined by determining the number of occurrences per 3 dB bracket, since every 3 dB increase is doubling in sound level.
+L{Aeg.
+16 h}, average daytime noise levels:

+The L{Aeq, 16 h} is determined by averaging the aircraft noise levels per month between 07:00 and 23:00, hence 16 hour;

+- L{Aeq.8 h}, average nighttime noise levels: The L{Aea.8b} is determined by averaging the aircraft noise levels per month between 23:00 and 07:00, hence 8 hour equivalent; - L{Aeg}, average hourly noise levels:

+half year period instead of per month;

+LAMAX:

+L{AMAX} indicates the maximum recorded noise level per correlated aircraft-noise event, while the average noise levels indicates the average noise levels for a reference duration;

+• L{A.MAX} distribution:

+This distribution is calculated by determining the number of occurrences per 3 dB bracket, since every 3 dB increase is doubling in sound level.

+Same methodology applies for L{Aeq}, compared to L{Aeq 16} and L{Aeq 8}, instead an average is taken per hour over a